 We are a provider of mental health, learning disabilities, eating disorders and substance misuse services in Derby city and Derbyshire county.
 We also provide a wide range of children’s services in Derby and southern Derbyshire.
-We employ more than 2,400 staff based in more than 60 locations across the whole of Derbyshire.
+We employ nearly 2,800 colleagues based in more than 60 locations across the whole of Derbyshire.
 Across the county and the city, we serve a combined population of approximately one million people.

 What's special about your Trust?